 As stated, Open back designs act like speakers but offer the widest sound stage possible.
 The big drawback is that your mic might pick up that leaked sound and introduce some echo, especially if there is a slight disparity between the sound synchronization between the game and the headphone’s output.

 As you might imagine, that can be problematic.
-Though, if you have a GTX or RTX card, using RTX Voice may help to deal with that issue on the fly.
+However, if you have a GTX or RTX card, using RTX Voice may help to deal with that issue on the fly.
 No guarantees there, though, as we have not tested this particular scenario, merely brainstormed it into existence.

 If this is a concern for you, my recommendation is to go with the Semi-Open or Closed-back options on the list.
 Just be aware that Semi-open may also have this problem, though to a lesser degree.

-A note on Ohms
+A Note on Ohms

 We are going to be going over some technical terms ahead, so if you need a refresher, this should help you along the way.